 Eligibility for Extended Sick Leave and Payments Due to Work-Related Injury or Illness

-Extended Sick Leave is provided to an eligible employee who has exhausted their sick leave balances and is unable to work due to a work-incurred injury or illness.
-An employee who has exhausted their sick leave balance may be eligible for extended paid sick leave of up to 26 weeks for any single work-related injury or illness.
+Extended sick leave is provided to an eligible employee who has exhausted their accrued sick leave balances and is unable to work due to a work-incurred injury or illness.
+An employee with a Per Diem appointment is not eligible for extended sick leave in connection with that appointment, as Per Diem appointments do not accrue sick leave.
+An employee who has exhausted their accrued sick leave balance may be eligible for extended paid sick leave of up to 26 weeks for any single work-related injury or illness.
 Extended sick leave payments constitute an advance against permanent disability payments.

 Extended paid sick leave may be used to cover the three-calendar-day waiting period for receiving workers’ compensation once the injury or illness has been determined as compensable.

-An employee who remains disabled and continues to receive temporary disability payments after exhausting all sick leave balances will receive extended sick leave payments in an amount equal to the difference between the temporary disability payments and 80 percent of the employee’s basic salary, plus any shift differential that the employee would have otherwise received.
+An employee who remains disabled and continues to receive temporary disability payments after exhausting all accrued sick leave balances will receive extended sick leave payments in an amount equal to the difference between the temporary disability payments and 80 percent of the employee’s basic salary, plus any shift differential that the employee would have otherwise received.
 An employee who returns to work part-time but continues to receive temporary disability payments is eligible for continued extended sick leave payments if the employee’s earnings plus temporary disability payments continue to total less than 80 percent of basic salary, plus shift differential.

 An employee may request a leave without pay after an extended sick leave benefit has been exhausted.